mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 [Hadley Wickham](http://hadley.nz/), really is a fantastic package.
 In fact, Hadley is responsible for some incredible developments in R and you'd be well advised to check out his other work.
-In this script I only use {% ihighlight r %}plyr{% endihighlight %} to simplify processing a list and producing a data frame via the {% ihighlight r %}ldply{% endihighlight %}
-function but I use it extensively in most of my other projects.
-The
-{% ihighlight r %}Mode{% endihighlight %} function defined here was taken from the
+In this script I only use `plyr` to simplify processing a list and producing a data frame via the `ldply` function but I use it extensively in most of my other projects.
+The `Mode` function defined here was taken from the
 [benchmark script](https://www.kaggle.com/wcukierski/integer-sequence-learning/mode-benchmark).
-As pointed out in that script, the function is named
+As pointed out in that script, the function is named `Mode` rather than
-{% ihighlight r %}Mode{% endihighlight %} rather than
-{% ihighlight r %}mode{% endihighlight %} as the latter is already a function in R.
+`mode` as the latter is already a function in R.

-I'll next discuss the main function of my script, called
-{% ihighlight r %}fitModel{% endihighlight %}, which I'll break into parts given its length.
+I'll next discuss the main function of my script, called `fitModel`, which I'll break into parts given its length.